Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 </summary>

 <span style="font-size: 95%; margin-top: 20px; display: block; text-align: justify;">
-  <em>Abstract</em>: We discuss online estimation methods for commonly used linear fixed effects models in panel data.
-Due to the huge dataset or confidential issues, researchers may not be able to store and access entire historical data.
-In this paper, we propose online updating procedure of fixed effects estimators with memory efficiency.
-Panel data expansion can occur in two dimensions: (1) new individual with time periods, and (2) new time periods for an existing individual.
-We address these scenarios and derive regression estimators for fixed effects models.
+  <em>Abstract</em>: In this article, we address online estimation methods for widely used linear fixed effects models in panel data.
+Online estimation involves estimation procedures where data arrives sequentially, without requiring access to the historical dataset.
+Given the potential size of the dataset or data confidentiality constraints, researchers may be unable to store and access the entire dataset locally.
+We propose a memory-efficient online updating procedure for fixed effects estimators in panel data.
+Since panel data includes two dimensions, expansion may occur in either: (1) new individuals with time observations or (2) new time periods for an existing individual.
+For each scenario, we demonstrate how to estimate regression coefficients and variance while ensuring memory efficiency.
 </span>

 </details>